-The Company recognizes compensation expense for all share-based payments granted based on the grant-date fair value estimated in accordance with the provisions of the FASB Accounting Standards Codification topic ("ASC") 718-10.
+The Company recognizes compensation expense for all share-based payments granted based on the grant-date fair value estimated in accordance with the provisions of the Financial Accounting Standards Board Accounting Standards Codification topic ("ASC") 718-10.
 Compensation expense is recognized on a straight-line basis over the options' or other awards' estimated lives for fixed awards with ratable vesting provisions.

-Under the Company's 2007 Incentive Plan ("2007 Plan"), which was approved by the Company's stockholders on May 16, 2007, the Company reserved up to a maximum of 3,200 shares of common stock for issuance upon the grant or exercise of stock options, restricted stock, restricted stock units ("RSUs") and other types of awards, to directors and key employees through 2017.
+Under the Company's 2007 Incentive Plan ("2007 Plan"), the Company's principal stock compensation plan prior to May 9, 2012, the Company reserved up to a maximum of 3,200 shares of common stock for issuance upon the grant or exercise of stock options, restricted stock, restricted stock units ("RSUs") and other types of awards, to directors and key employees through 2017.
 Option awards are granted with an exercise price equal to the market price of the Company's common stock on the date of the grant and generally vest between three and five years with a 10-year contractual term.
 Restricted stock and RSUs are granted with a price equal to the market price of the Company's common stock on the date of the grant and generally vest between three and five years.
+On May 9, 2012, the Company's stockholders approved the 2012 Long-Term Incentive Plan ("2012 Plan"), which allows the Company to reserve up to a maximum of 3,200 shares of common stock for issuance upon the grant or exercise of awards under the 2012 Plan.
+No additional awards may be granted under the 2007 Plan after May 9, 2012.
+As of September 29, 2012, there have been no awards granted under the 2012 Plan.

-The Company granted 83 and 76 options to employees at a weighted-average grant-date fair value of \$28.71 and \$25.39 per share for the three months ended March 31, 2012 and April 2, 2011, respectively.
-The Company recognized stock-based compensation costs related to stock options of \$614 (\$389 net of taxes) and \$559 (\$354 net of taxes) for the three months ended March 31, 2012 and April 2, 2011, respectively, which has been allocated to selling, general and administrative expenses.
-Pre-tax unrecognized compensation expense for stock options granted to employees and outside directors, net of estimated forfeitures, was \$3,658 as of March 31, 2012, and will be recognized as expense over a weighted-average period of approximately 2.2 years.
+Under the 2007 Plan, the Company granted 83 and 76 options to employees at a weighted-average grant-date fair value of \$28.71 and \$25.39 per share for the nine months ended September 29, 2012 and October 1, 2011, respectively.
+There were no options granted during the three months ended September 29, 2012 and October 1, 2011.
+The Company recognized stock-based compensation costs related to stock options of \$516 (\$327 net of taxes) and \$443 (\$281 net of taxes) for the three months ended September 29, 2012 and October 1, 2011, respectively, and \$1,648 (\$1,044 net of taxes) and \$1,452 (\$920 net of taxes) for the nine months ended September 29, 2012 and October 1, 2011, respectively, which has been allocated to selling, general and administrative expenses.
+Pre-tax unrecognized compensation expense for stock options granted to employees and outside directors, net of estimated forfeitures, was \$2,624 as of September 29, 2012, and will be recognized as expense over a weighted-average period of approximately 1.7 years.